-The University should appoint an Information Services and Systems Director.
+The University should appoint a Director of Information Services, reporting to the Vice-Chancellor.

-- 83. The conclusions of the panel about the role of this individual were that the Information Services and Systems Director should: - a) report to the Registrary, who will act as the Director's line manager; - b) be accountable to the chair of the ISSC for the delivery of its strategy, plans and decisions; - c) lead the implementation of the reforms recommended in this report; - d) be responsible for, and manage, the budgets of centrally managed services and facilities within the framework set by the ISSC.
+- 91. The conclusions of the panel about the role of this individual were that the Information Services and Systems Director should: - a) report to the Vice-Chancellor; - b) be accountable to the ISC for the delivery of its strategy, plans and decisions; - c) lead the implementation of the reforms recommended in this report; - d) be responsible for, and manage, the budgets of centrally managed services and facilities within the framework set by the ISC.

 The individual appointed as Information Services and Systems Director should have wide experience of managing IT in large organisations, understand the devolved nature of decision taking in Cambridge, and be able to engage with the culture of a research-intensive university.
+The panel considers that reporting to the Vice Chancellor will give the role, which is equivalent to that of Chief Information Officer in many large organisations, the appropriate status to attract top individuals.